 - Knocked out tooth.
 If you have a tooth knocked out, make a beeline for the nearest urgent dental care.
 An emergency room will do.
 Time is of the essence.
 If it is treated within an hour or so there is an excellent chance the tooth can be saved.

 All of these emergencies can be dealt with effectively if you seek immediate dental care.
 OnCall Dental in Fresno is an important resource for emergency dental care.
-We’re open 24/7 and walkins are always welcome.
+Walk-ins are always welcome.